Justoi-code/Fives-Game-Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

 My most prominent takeaways from this projects are the following:
--Using JFrame to make graphics (making the cards, boards, etc. from scratch) -Bounds/collision detection between cards and walls -Using threads to create animation (movement of cards)
+- Using JFrame to make graphics (making the cards, boards, etc. from scratch)
+- Bounds/collision detection between cards and walls
+- Using threads to create animation (movement of cards)